pesc/searchzonech-mailsearch/README.md

 # .ch-mailsearch
 Check deliverability of a specific mail address from the public .ch zonefile

+## 🤔 Why?
+This is an research example on how to use the new public .ch zonefile.
+This should not be used to get addresses for spam or phishing!

+This script is just a POC: code could be improved...feel free to contribute/fork

 ## Setup
 * Setup https://github.com/amaurymartiny/check-if-email-exists as an http-Server
 * Install python requirements